scouten/ericscouten.travel/content/2023/03-18+southeastern-us/31-now-for-something-completely-different/index.md

 bounds = {sw = [32.075, -122.078], ne = [37.414, -80.069]}
 cover = "es-4521-025"
 cover_cdn_key = "img/v1/2023/04/es-4521-025"
-cover_alt = "Passenger jets taxiing in a queue on an airport tarmac at sunset, with the sun low on the horizon casting a warm orange glow across the sky and reflecting off the pavement, and distant airport buildings visible in the background."
+cover_alt = "Airliners taxiing on a wide airport tarmac at sunset, with the sun low on the horizon casting a warm orange glow across the sky and pavement, and airport buildings visible in the distance."
 +++

 Today marks the end our delightful time together in the Southeast.
 Today, I drove six hours back to Atlanta and flew another five hours to California.
 I'll be there for the next several days for some work-related events and a bit of personal travel over the weekend.